Top

 Unplugging for the weekend in rural Spain

 I spent this weekend in rural Spain, around Salas de los Infantes in Burgos.
 Along with my Dad and my brother, we visited some family friends in their village.
 In these uncertain times due to the COVID-19 pandemic, we really enjoyed unplugging and reconnecting with nature and the simple things in life.
 I might be biased but I’m always amazed by the number (and quality) of activities you can do when visiting Spain.
-Keep on reading to learn all there is to see around Salas de los Infantes (Burgos).
+Keep on reading to learn what to do around Salas de los Infantes (Burgos).

-The province of Burgos belongs to Castilla y León, the biggest region in Spain in terms of territory.
+The Burgos province belongs to Castilla y León, which is the biggest region in Spain in terms of territory.
 This historic part of the country accumulates a vast cultural heritage and natural wonders.

 Connecting with nature felt so good!